View Related Sites

 Access the guide

 The guide provides an overview of the scientific and mathematical knowledge which BMAT Section 2 questions can draw on.
 You will have covered much of this content in your school-based study of Biology, Chemistry, Physics and Mathematics.
 Where you have not covered a topic or would like more revision, use this guide as a study tool alongside support from your teachers, textbooks or other reliable resources.

 To familiarise yourself with the way that BMAT Section 2 assesses scientific knowledge and application, we suggest that you practise with past papers (without a calculator).
 Start off by trying questions without worrying about timing, and then apply time constraints so that you build up to working under exam conditions.
 After sitting any past paper, mark your answers, and then review where you have gaps in your knowledge.
 Some topics in previous practice papers are NO LONGER examined.
-Check the BMAT test specification and only study these topics if they are present.
+It is marked in each paper which questions are currently off specification.